 Used during masturbation or oral sex, a butt plug can also add a whole new dimension to your orgasms.
 For some, it is just the psychological impact of something that has been such a taboo.
 And, that said, it is rapidly becoming less so as the gay movements take hold, coupled with more media attention on things like pegging.
 But it is not something you jump into; you may well experience some discomfort initially, so here are our…

 TOP 14 BOTTOM TIPS FOR BUTT PLUG BEGINNERS:

 - Try it out alone first.
-This will give you time to practice, in private, relaxing while you assess the fit and feelings.
+This will give you time to practice, in private, relaxing while you assess the fit and feel.

 - Be clean and serene: nothing wrong with an anal douche, or at least a finger with some lovely natural soap.

 - Do not use strong soaps!
 The lower part of the rectum does not house what comes out of one’s bowels.
 A gentle cleaning, even with just some warm water, is enough.

 - Use a silicone-based lube, which offers the most slippery lubrication.

 - Start small and soft.
 Beginners must use the smallest size butt plugs in the most flexible material, like a top-shelf medical grade silicone